bredelings/BayesianEstimatorSelfing/README.md

 BES runs on Linux, Mac OS X, and Windows.
 BES is distributed as an extension package for the BAli-Phy inference framework.
 You might therefore wish to refer to the [BAli-Phy Documentation](http://www.bali-phy.org/README.html) as well.

-BES contains a number of modules that corresponds to different mating system models.
+BES contains a number of modules that correspond to different mating system models.
 Each model allows estimating a different set of parameters.
 The generic model and the pure hermaphrodite model without inbreeding depression can be run without modification to estimate the selfing rate and locus-specific mutation rates.